dgelessus/NAGUS/README.md

 This is (one day supposed to be) an Uru Live/Myst Online server.
 It is (probably) not very good.

-You should not be using this code - it does nothing useful (though [the docs](./docs/) about Uru's network protocols may be interesting).
 For a proper MOULa server implementation, check out OpenUru's [MOSS](https://wiki.openuru.org/index.php/MOSS) and H'uru's [DIRTSAND](https://guildofwriters.org/wiki/DIRTSAND).

+I started writing this while trying to understand how MOULa's networking works.
+The code does nothing useful at this point, but [the docs](./docs/) contain some assorted information about MOULa's networking, most of which isn't properly documented elsewhere (though I'm hoping to change that soon-ish).

 ## Requirements